poojavinod100/SmogDetection/README.md

 29/7/19:Deleted a few images from 'Smog' folder based on recommendations for the dataset specification.

 30/7/19:Deleted a few images from 'Smog' folder based on recommendations for the dataset specification.

+31/7/19:10 new images uploaded to Smog folder, 10 new images uploaded to Clear folder.